psymbio/psymbio.github.io/_posts/agentic-ai/2025-03-13-experts-in-llms.md

 (If we were to look at the same thing in LLMs what kind of added functionality are we looking at?)

+---

+## Ablation Study Structure

+Many papers have studied the effects of the presence of an expert in the prompt to improve the accuracy.
+In our previous paper we have also seen an improvement

+In this paper we hope to understand what causes this improvement by looking at what components of the model architecture are responsible for this improvement

+{% cite smith2020 %}

+{% bibliography %}